sebpearce/bullshit/README.md

 Here there are 4 variable words: `ing`, `nOf`, `adj` and `nMass`.

 The script looks inside `vocab.js` for those 4 words.
 In the case of `ing` (a present participle), it might choose "flowering" or "unveiling."
-For `nMass` (a mass noun), it might choose "consciousness", "growth" or "stardust."
+For `nMass` (a mass noun), it might choose "consciousness," "growth" or "stardust."

 It then fills each heading and paragraph of the page with a certain number of sentence patterns.
 Paragraphs get three sentences each, for instance, while each heading gets one.